dhhiep/chotot-scraper/README.md

 ### Chotot Scaper

-This project will be run rake task every day to collect data Name, Phone number from chotot page
+This project will be run rake task every day to collect data Account information from chotot API.

+### Workflow

+Administrator will add base api URL with parameters.
+The rake task will be run at every morning to collect Name, Phone, Correct.